Employment and social inclusion

 Employee shareholding, one of the pillars of the Group’s Human Resources policy, is extended via three main mechanisms: the grant of performance shares, share capital increases reserved for employees, and employee savings.
 In this way, Total wishes to encourage employee shareholding, strengthen their sense of belonging to the Group and give them a stake in the Group’s performance by allowing them to benefit from their involvement.

 Each year since 2005, Total has granted performance shares to many of its employees (approximately 10,000 each year since 2009).
-The definitive granting of these shares depends on the fulfillment of performance conditions assessed at the end of a vesting period extended to three years in.
-The 2018 plan approved by the Board of Directors of TOTAL S.A. in March 2018 granted a 7% higher volume of performance shares compared with the 2017 plan.
+The definitive granting of these shares depends on the fulfillment of performance conditions assessed at the end of a vesting period extended to three years in 2013 (refer to point 4.3.4 of the 2019 Universal Registration Document).
+The 2019 plan approved by the Board of Directors of TOTAL S.A. in March 2019 granted a 6% higher volume of performance shares compared with the 2018 plan.
 Over 40% of plan beneficiaries had not received performance shares the previous year.
 More than 10,000 employees were concerned by this plan, over 97% of whom are non-senior executives.

 Total also invites employees of companies more than 50% owned in terms of voting rights, and subscribing to the Shareholder Group Savings Plan (PEG-A) created in 1999 for this purpose, to subscribe to share capital increases reserved for employees.
-Previously offered every two years, share capital increases reserved for employees now take place annually.
-As a result, more than 60% of the Group’s employees are shareholders.
-Depending on the offerings chosen and the employees’ location, these operations are completed either through Company Savings Plans(5) (FCPE) or by subscribing directly for shares or for American Depositary Receipts (ADRs) in the United States.
+Share capital increases reserved for employees take place annually.
+As a result, more than 60% of the Group’s employees are Total shareholders.
+Depending on the offerings chosen and the employees’ location, these operations are completed either through Company Savings Plans(6) (FCPE) or by subscribing Total shares or American Depositary Receipts (ADRs) in the United States.

-(5) Total Actionnariat France, Total France Capital+, Total Actionnariat International Capitalisation, Total International Capital.
+(6) Total Actionnariat France, Total France Capital+, Total Actionnariat International Capitalisation, Total Intl Capital.

-The technical and commercial know-how of employees and their ability to manage large projects underpin the Group’s operational excellence and are essential for the Group’s development.
-Total therefore offers tailored, continuous training programs aimed at enhancing employees’ skills and employability.
+In addition, the technical and commercial know-how of employees and their ability to manage large projects underpin the Group’s operational excellence and are essential for the Group’s development.
+Total therefore offers continuous, tailored training programs aimed at enhancing employees’ skills and employability.
 These training courses form part of an approach based on improving skills and supporting careers, including for employees moving between business segments and/or geographical region.

 The Group’s policy in the field of training hinges on five major areas: